 To be worthy of honor is to accept the responsibility of teaching and living in a way that matters.
 It has not been a sudden revelation.
 It has been absorbed from grandparents, parents, and children listening to each other’s lives.
 As you might guess, we are in this for the long haul.
 We hope you resonate with this vision, and perhaps consider joining us in the future?

-Josh Kwan is the President of The Gathering, where he sets vision and strategy for a learning community of philanthropists motivated by their Christian faith.
-Previously, he was the Co-Founder and Partner at Praxis, a creative engine for redemptive entrepreneurship whose mission is to build ventures, foster community, and create content for equipping Christian innovators, founders, and funders.
+Josh Kwan is the President of The Gathering, a learning community of philanthropists motivated by their Christian faith to give humbly and steward wisely all the resources God has entrusted to their care.
+Previously, he was a Co-Founder and Partner at Praxis, a creative engine for redemptive entrepreneurship whose mission is to build ventures, foster community, and create content for equipping Christian innovators, founders, and funders.

 Josh served as the Director of International Giving for the David Weekley Family Foundation, where he divided his time between conducting due diligence on innovative social enterprises and helping portfolio organizations scale their impact.
 He worked as a journalist and was published in The San Jose Mercury News, The Wall Street Journal, Newsweek, and Stanford Social Innovation Review.
 He also co-founded Abide, a mobile app for encouraging and enlivening the practice of prayer and meditation.
 He has an AB from Harvard College and an MBA from Northwestern’s Kellogg School of Management.
 He lives with his family near San Francisco.